Bio-Logic

 9. Security

-We implement reasonable administrative, technical, and physical safeguards designed to protect information, including encryption in transit (TLS), encryption at rest, access controls, and monitoring.
-No system is perfectly secure, however, and we cannot guarantee absolute security.
+We implement reasonable administrative, technical, and physical safeguards designed to protect information, including encryption in transit (TLS); encryption of stored data at rest at the disk and backup level, provided by our hosting infrastructure; access controls that limit who can access data; and monitoring.
+Data is not individually encrypted within our database, which means authorized personnel and our service providers can access it as needed to operate and support the Service.
+No system is perfectly secure, and we cannot guarantee absolute security.
 The Service is not configured for, and you must not use it to handle, Protected Health Information (PHI) under HIPAA.

 10. Your Rights and Choices